Information about Rivaroxaban

 - ₹1015 to ₹4060Bayer Pharmaceuticals Pvt Ltd6 variant(s)

 - ₹2030 to ₹4060Zydus Cadila3 variant(s)

 Expert advice for Rivaroxaban

-- Interacts less with food or other medicines; hence doesn’t require frequent dose changes.
+- It interacts less with food or other medicines.
+Hence, frequent dose changes are not required.

 - Notify your doctor if you have any kidney problem.